Congratulations to the 2021 APH Scholars

 During Annual Meeting, the scholars will be asked to participate in a panel discussion about their service to individuals who are blind or have a visual impairment.
 Scholars will also participate in the building of the EPAC and ESAC committee reports, with commendations and recommendations provided for APH during their spring meeting.

 APH understands that the scholars’ expertise and insight is very valuable to the field.
-For this reason, beginning in 2020, APH will work with each scholar to provide a webinar for professional development.
+For this reason, APH will work with each scholar to provide a webinar for professional development.
 These webinars will highlight the APH products used in the scholar’s professional life, how they used them, and include ‘out of the box’ creativity.

 Share this article.